 Tax benefits on Central bank of India fixed deposit

-Central bank of India offers a tax saving option under the “Cent Tax saving deposit” stream with a minimum lock in period of 5 years.
-Individuals, minors and HUFs are eligible for this.Minimum deposit starts from multiples of Rs 100 and the maximum limit is 1,50,000 You can go for this fixed deposit scheme to avail tax benefits under section 80C of the Income Tax Act,1961.
+The central bank of India offers a tax saving option under the “Cent Tax saving deposit” stream with a minimum lock-in period of 5 years.
+Individuals, minors, and HUFs are eligible for this.Minimum deposit starts from multiples of Rs 100 and the maximum limit is 1,50,000 You can go for this fixed deposit scheme to avail tax benefits under section 80C of the Income Tax Act,1961.

-However it is important to note here that in case of fixed deposits , tax levied is dependent on the tax bracket you fall into, irrespective of FD tenure.
-If the interest earned from your fixed deposit is more than Rs 10,000, TDS deduction of 10% would be deducted by the bank.
+However it is important to note here that in case of fixed deposits, tax levied is dependent on the tax bracket you fall into, irrespective of FD tenure.
+If the interest earned on your fixed deposit is more than Rs 10,000, TDS deduction of 10% would be deducted by the bank.
 TDS certificate will be provided by the bank upon deduction.

 Documents required to open Central bank FD account